tiprankstipranks

 Accounting & Financial Operations - Risk 1

-We rely on models in the management of the Bank.
-For example, we use models to inform our estimate of the allowance for credit losses, manage interest rate and liquidity risk, project stress losses in various segments of our loan and investment portfolios, and forecast net revenue under stress.
-However, models cannot perfectly predict outcomes, and management decisions based on these models may therefore be suboptimal.
-For example, due to the prominent bank closures in 2023, customer deposit behavior deviated from modeled behaviors, prompting us to redevelop our deposit models, which are currently used by management.
-For more information about our deposit models, see "Interest Rate and Market Risk Management" in MD&A on page 70.
+We utilize various models in the management of the Bank, including those used to estimate the allowance for credit losses ("ACL"), manage interest rate and liquidity risk, project stress-related losses across segments of our loan and investment portfolios, and forecast net revenue under adverse conditions.
+However, models are inherently subject to limitations and cannot precisely predict future outcomes.
+Weaknesses in model design-such as inaccurate assumptions or reliance on historical data used to "train" or calibrate models that may not reflect current or expected conditions-could lead to inaccurate or misleading outputs.
+Consequently, decisions based on these models may occasionally be suboptimal.
+For more information about our deposit models, see "Interest Rate and Market Risk Management" in MD&A on page 72.

 Accounting & Financial Operations - Risk 2